 Provide capacity for long term growthIt is increasingly difficult to find spare capacity on the busy national railway for freight services.
 Railfuture believes that a doubling of overall rail capacity is required by 2050.
 More immediately, Government must invest in enhancements on strategic freight corridors, including Felixstowe – Nuneaton and North Transpennine, and gauge clearance projects to and from the Channel Tunnel.
 Freight capacity which already exists on the network needs to be safeguarded for future use where traffic growth is predicted.

 Urban bottlenecks need to be addressed in areas such as London and Greater Manchester to provide access to and within these centres, for example, for intermodal and construction traffic.
 Re-signalling schemes, the provision of loops and extra running lines to accommodate freight should also be progressed where appropriate across the network.

-The work to complete the enhancements must go on into NR's Control Period 5 and be funded through the next HLOS now being considered by the Government.
-This investment must go on because it helps the UK meet its de-carbonisation targets.
-Rail emits about 25 grammes of CO2 per tonne kilometre compared to road's 120 grammes per tonne kilometre.
-In these days of increasing concern over fuel security and its consequent cost, a tonne of goods can travel 246 miles by rail on a gallon of diesel as opposed to 88 miles by road.
-So…rail is cheaper but also safer as each freight train on average takes 60 lorry journeys off our hard-pressed roads.
-Freight on rail means fewer lorries to be involved in accidents and wear out the road surface.
-See also our Freight policy statement.
+Support for rail decarbonisationRail emits on average about 25 grams of CO2 per tonne kilometre, compared to road's 120 grams per tonne kilometre.
+A tonne of goods can travel 246 miles by rail on a gallon of diesel as opposed to 88 miles by road.
+Rail is also safer as each freight train on average takes 60 lorry journeys off our hard-pressed roads, meaning that there are fewer lorries to be involved in accidents and to wear out road surfaces.

 Our cause | Passengers | Network | Campaigns | Consultation responses | Fighting Fund | Policy statements